corda/corda-docs/content/en/docs/corda-enterprise/4.7/network/business-network-membership.md

 ### Update a members business network roles

-You can update a member's business identity attributes - by modifying their roles.
+You can also update a member's business identity attributes by modifying their roles.
 Depending on your proposed changes, the updated member may become an **authorised member**.
 In this case, your enhancement must be preceded by an execution of the [`ModifyGroupsFlow`](#modify-a-group) to add the member to all membership lists that it will have administrative powers over.

 To update a member's roles and permissions in the business network: